 START DELAY Time/Day The following sequence of entries are made on the Touchpad to create a future starting time for the operation of the Sampler.
 The ACTIVE SETTINGS are not being altered.

+SET 1.
+Press the SET key.

+START 4 DELAY 2.
+Press the START DELAY key.

-3. Press an ARROW key.
+MANUAL SAMPLE 3.
+Press an ARROW key.
 Continue until Time/Day is shown on the display.

-TIME/DAY 02:00 PM SAT

-When setting the time, a single flashing digit indicates an input from a numeric key is required.
+ENTER 4.
+Press the ENTER key.
+TIME/DAY 02:00 PM SAT When setting the time, a single flashing digit indicates an input from a numeric key is required.
 Press a number key to enter a value.
 The next digits flash in succession.
 Enter each as required.
 The format is HH:MM.

-When the four digits are entered, press ENTER.
-Any wrong entries will require reentry.
+When the four digits are entered, press ENTER .
+Any wrong entries will require re- entry.
 There are two methods of correcting a mistake.
 The digit flashing "wraps around" and begins again, at which time the correct entry may be pressed.
 Alternately, the arrow keys can be used to reposition the flashing prompt over the error, which can then be replaced with the correct value.

-The flashing prompt advances to the AM/PM indicator.
+ENTER The flashing prompt advances to the AM/PM indicator.
 Press the ARROW key until the right indicator is shown.
-Press ENTER.
+Press ENTER .
 The flashing prompt advances to the day indicator.
 Press the ARROW key repeatedly until the correct day appears.
-Press ENTER.

-START DELAY (ENTERED)

-The controller has now been given a new value for START DELAY.
+Press ENTER .
+START DELAY <entered></entered> The display will echo the last entry with <entered>.</entered> RESTART The controller has now been given a new value for START DELAY .
 The new values reside in the NEW ENTRIES area of the controller memory.
 To make these changes active, press the RESTART key, then again press it to confirm your choice.
 The controller will then wait until the designated time before starting its sampling program.

-Summary of Sequence: SET, START DELAY, ARROW(S), ENTER, #, #, #, #, ENTER, ARROW(S), ENTER, ARROW(S), ENTER, RESTART, RESTART.
+Summary of Sequence: SET, START DELAY, ARROW(S), ENTER, #, #, #, ENTER, ARROW(S), ENTER, ARROW(S), ENTER, RESTART, RESTART.